acquitelol/elle/DOCS.md

     string *types, // An array of the type of every argument supplied to the function i32 arity,     // The number of arguments.
-This does NOT include the ElleMeta argument. string caller, // The caller of the function as a string string file,   // The file where the function was called from i32 line,      // The line number of the function call + 1 i32 column,    // The column number of the function call + 1
+This does NOT include the ElleMeta argument. string caller, // The caller of the function as a string string name,   // The name of the function being called string file,   // The file where the function was called from i32 line,      // The line number of the function call + 1 i32 column,    // The column number of the function call + 1